-An evidence based approach has been applied which has informed the overall Core Strategy.
-This included an evaluation of the remaining available sites which enable residential development proposals to be advanced.
-This includes consideration of lands with residential, mixed use and town centre / commercial land use zoning objectives.
-Both the planning policy context and the evaluation of the development areas have formed the basis for prioritising appropriate lands within the phasing strategy.
+An evidence based approach has been applied which has informed the review of the residential zoned lands in the context of the Core Strategy sets out within the Meath CDP 2013-2019.
+This included an evaluation of the remaining available residentially zoned sites which enable residential development proposals to be advanced.
+This specifically includes consideration of lands with the benefit of an A2 new residential land use zoning objective.
+Both the planning policy context and the evaluation of the development areas have formed the basis for the ranking of the parcels of land.